heschlie/OSSEM/README.rst

 #######

 These are the models we will store in the DB, some of them inherit from others as indicated by the ().
-Names in OSSEM need to be unique within domains.
+Names in OSSEM need to be unique within domains Unless otherwise specified.

 - `Resource`_
 - `Device`_\(`Resource`_)